 Case Study: Launching Bludot and strategizing BR&E in Dallas, OR

-Dallas has a small-town feel but has been experiencing tremendous growth in past years.
-I met with Tyler Ferrari to learn more about the community, how they are growing their business retention and expansion efforts, and how implementing Bludot supports their department goals.
+The city of Dallas, OR has a small-town feel but has been experiencing tremendous growth in past years.
+We met with Tyler Ferrari to learn more about the community, how they are growing their business retention and expansion efforts, and how implementing Bludot supports their department goals.
 Below are some tips and tricks for business visits and keeping track of a business directory as well as Dallas’ plans for the future as they continue to launch Bludot in the Dallas Economic Development Department.

 Tell us a little more about Dallas, OR!

 Tyler: We’re a small town of about 16,000 people about 20 minutes outside of the state capital of Salem in rural Polk County.
 The town originally was a frontier town back in the 1800s, it was a place where people settled after they had traveled on the different wagon trails so it definitely has a lot of history.
 Despite all the growth in the last ten years, it still has the small-town feel which is what a lot of people look for when they are looking to move.

 What is your role and how long have you been with the city?

 Tyler: I’m Tyler, the Economic Development Specialist and I moved to Dallas about six months ago from California when I started my position.
 It's a great community and I’m really enjoying it so far.
 There are a lot of promising economic development opportunities I’m excited about.

 Can you tell us more about the initiatives that have been successful for your department and your relationship with business owners?